Editor Note: This post was originally published on Sep 16 2018 and Updated on 15 July 2020 to give you more comprehensive information.

 Mount Kailash is one of the most sacred places in the world and known as the Navel of the Universe.
 It attracts many scholars and researchers from all over the world.
 Mount Kailash provides a spiritual, enriching, unique and truly rewarding journey of a lifetime.

-Buddhism religion has special religious connection with Mount Kailash.
+Buddhism religion has a special religious connection with Mount Kailash.
 For them, it is known as Kang Rimpoche or “Precious One of Glacial Snow”.

 Mount Kailash has four different faces and each of them aligned with four directions.
 According to Puranas, it is a spiritual center of the earth and also says that each face is made of Gold, Ruby, Lapis Lazuli and Crystal.